CraftAcademy/workshop/walkthroughs/step24.md

 BITLY_API_KEY=<bit.ly api key>
 ```

+You'll get those credentials if you sign up for Bit.ly, go to your profile settings (Advanced) and look under the Legacy API Key section.

-If you have deployed your application to Heroku, you need to set those vars on your application as well:
+If you have deployed your application to Heroku, you need to save your credentials as vars on your application as well:

 ```shell
 $ heroku config:set BITLY_USERNAME=<bit.ly username>